AshishShenoy/gotham/README.md

 While in the repository folder, the docker image for the compiler can be built using:
 ```
-docker build -t go-compiler .
+docker build -t gotham .
 ```

 Then the docker image can be run as a container, with the repository mounted on it.
 ```
-docker run --rm -it -v $GO_COMPILER_PATH:/go go-compiler bash
+docker run --rm -it -v $GOTHAM_PATH:/gotham gotham bash
 ```

-where $GO_COMPILER_PATH should be replaced with the full path to the repository folder.
+where $GOTHAM_PATH should be replaced with the full path to the repository folder.

 Running the command gives an interactive terminal, in which the previous